urbanwuensch/drEEM-online/documentation/pickpeaks.md

     <summary><b>`dataout` - contains results</b></summary>
     <i>drEEMdataset</i>

-A dataset of the class `drEEMdataset` that passes the validation function `data.validate(data)`.
+A dataset of the class `drEEMdataset` that passes the validation function `tbx.validatedataset(dataout)`.
 The output contains the results in the table `.opticalMetadata`
 </details>